Pole Star Global Insights Appoints James Ferguson as CRO to Drive Revenue Growth

 Pole Star, the world leader in predictive intelligence across the maritime ecosystem, announces the appointment of James Ferguson as its Chief Revenue Officer.

-Joining Pole Star at this time is hugely exciting – a high-growth company with unlimited potential.”FLORIDA, UNITED STATES, May 17, 2023/EINPresswire.com/ -- Ferguson will bring his extensive experience in the compliance technology industry to accelerate Pole Star’s continued expansion.
+Joining Pole Star at this time is hugely exciting – a high-growth company with unlimited potential”LONDON, UNITED KINGDOM, May 17, 2023/EINPresswire.com/ -- Ferguson will bring his extensive experience in the compliance technology industry to accelerate Pole Star’s continued expansion.
 He will play a central role in managing and leading the company’s revenue-generating departments to drive sales and customer success globally.

 — James Ferguson